Arash3f/arash3f/README.md

 and I also did projects individually and as a team.

-⚡ After that, I have been working at [EvoTeam](https://evoteam.ir/) until now (About 2 years) and during this time I have become acquainted with
+⚡ After that, I have been working at [EvoTeam](https://evoteam.ir/) about 2 years and during this time I have become acquainted with

  - JavaScript
  - TypeScript